STEM Camp at Notre Dame

 A Day in the Life of a Camper

 Space exploration is an exciting and fascinating topic for students of all ages.
 Living in Maryland makes this topic very accessible as a real life exploration with all of the resources and business partners at our fingertips!
-Campers will experience space exploration through five full days of STEM activities focused on biology, engineering, technology, mathematics and sustainability.
+Campers will experience space exploration through five full days of STEM activities focused on science, engineering, technology, and mathematics.
 Each day will focus on a specific content area and will tie into the overall theme of “Explorations Through Space.”

 A typical day in the life of our campers might look like this: